wal-g/wal-g/README.md

  To configure base for next delta backup (only if `WALG_DELTA_MAX_STEPS` is not exceeded). `WALG_DELTA_ORIGIN` can be LATEST (chaining increments), LATEST_FULL (for bases where volatile part is compact and chaining has no meaning - deltas overwrite each other).
 Defaults to LATEST.

+* `WALG_COMPRESSION_METHOD`

+ To configure compression method used for backups.
+Possible options are: `lz4`, 'lzma', `zstd`.
+Default method is `lz4`.
+LZ4 is the fastest method, but compression ratio is bad.
+ LZMA is way much slower, however it compresses backups about 6 times better than LZ4.
+Zstd is a good trade-off between speed and compression ratio which is about 3 times better than LZ4.

 Usage
 -----